lovoo/goka/examples/2-clicks/README.md

 unmarshalling will simply fail.

 * `goka.Persist` makes the processor store its group table persistently using kafka.
-That means on every restart (either the same host or somewhere else), the state will be restored.
+That means on every restart (either the same host or somewhere else), the group table will be restored.
 This option also makes the processor cache the group table locally using a key-value store.
-That avoids holding the full state in memory and a long-running recovery on every restart.
+That avoids holding the full group table in memory and a long-running recovery on every restart.

   To persist the group table, again we need a `Codec` which encodes the user for this case.
   We want to store objects of type `*user`, so we have to implement our own codec.
 In our example,